Sparse Beats Dense: Rethinking Supervision in Radar-Camera Depth Completion: Compensation - Offsetting Positional Information Loss

-The Radar Injection Module is a multi-layer perception (MLP) layer, which aims to directly extract positional information of 3D radar points.
-Given the radar points $\{ P_{i}(x_{i}, y_{i}, z_{i}), i=0,1, \dots n \}$ in the 3D radar coordinates.
-The radar position injection module of radar points is formulated as:
+The Radar-Position Injection Module is a Multi-Layer Perceptron (MLP), which aims to directly extract positional information of 3D radar points.
+Given $n$ radar points $\mathcal{P} \in R^{n\times 3}$ in the form of 3D radar coordinates, we obtain the positional information of radar points as follows: $ F_{pj} = \Psi (\mathcal{P})$, where $F_{pj} \in \mathbb{R}^{n \times C}$ is the injected positional feature; $\Psi$ denotes the Radar-Position Injection Module, which is a MLP.
+The number of channels in each layer is (32, 64, 96, 64, 32, 8).